krb5/krb5/doc/admin/conf_files/kdc_conf.rst

 * **no_host_referral**
 * **restrict_anonymous_to_tgt**

+The following [kdcdefaults] variables have no per-realm equivalent:

 **kdc_max_dgram_reply_size**
     Specifies the maximum packet size that can be sent over UDP.
 The default value is 4096 bytes.